kenakofer/hymnsinger/README.md

   - Fix lyric extraction for custom slides lyrics (all creatures worship god most high)
   - \m is confusingly overloaded: Once in royal uses for melisma, others use for midionly
   - Finish filling out other titles column
+  - Look into Contributing to Mutopia
+  - Perhaps they would even like to have an in-browser playback?
+  - Mutopia sheet music has a nice footer too.
+Copy?
+  - Check out Mutopia source
+  - Google SEO/analytics
+  - Push state on search term with ?s="search term", so back button keeps search
+  - Change included files to have ".ily" extension
+  - The quest for LY -> JS musical representation:
+    - Possibility 1: Through MusicXML
+      - Very poor support through ly, which doesn't process scheme _at all_
+        - \dispalyLilyMusic to produce a flat ly representation?
+      - Possibility of longer path: LY -> Guile 2 SXML -> XML -> MusicXML
+      - Possibility of python-ly xml-export-init.ly script as a starting point, since that _does_ actually use lilypond
+      - Possible con: Harder to associate playing notes to written notes for live highlighting?
+      - Possible con: Harder for non-standard notations
+      - Keep an eye on https://github.com/openlilylib/lilypond-export
+    - Possibility 2: Through MEI
+      -